-As a first step, any staff member should raise a concern with the Centre Coordinator.
+As a first step, any staff member should raise a concern with the Headteacher.
 This should not be done 'unofficially' (for example, in a conversation at breaktime).
-Instead a meeting time should be arranged by request to the Centre Coordinator (written or verbal) and the issue raised in a formal manner.
-The meeting should be convened within 3 working days of the request.
+Instead a meeting time should be arranged by request to the Headteacher (written or verbal) and the issue raised in a formal manner.
+The meeting should be convened within three working days of the request.

-If, for some reason, this first step is inappropriate (eg the whistleblowing concern relates to the practice of the Centre Coordinator), then the concern should be raised with the trustee responsible for complaints.
-If the issue concerns the trustee responsible for complaints, then it should be raised with the Chair of Trustees.
+If, for some reason, this first step is inappropriate (e.g. the whistleblowing concern relates to the practice of the Headteacher), then the concern should be raised with the governor responsible for complaints.
+If the issue concerns the governor responsible for complaints, then it should be raised with the Chair of Trustees.